epfl-ada/ada-2022-project-thedatadiggers22/README.md

 ## Question for the TA

 <ul align="justify">
-    <li>How can we ensure that the weekly seasonality in the page views dataset are due to the ways wikipedia handle edge cases in its logs?
+    <li>How can we ensure that the weekly seasonality in the page views dataset are due to the way wikipedia handle edge cases in its logs?
     </li>
 </ul>